han-yaeger/yaeger-tutorial/README.md

 ### Add collision detection for Hanny and the Swordfish

-There are several algorithms for collision detection but Yaeger only supports the most simple implementation, which is based on the Bounding Box of an Entity.
-This method is called Axis Aligned Bounding Box (AABB) collision detection and is implemented through the interfaces `Collided` and `Collider`.

-> Besides the interface `Collided` there is a more complex version `SideAwareCollided`, which receives information
-> on which of its sides the collision has occurred.

 The Swordfish is a dangerous foe and each time Hanny collides with him, she will lose a life point.
 At the start of the game Hanny has ten of those and when she reaches zero, she dies, and it is Game Over.

+There are several algorithms for collision detection but Yaeger only supports the simplest implementation, which is based on the Bounding Box of an Entity.
+This method is called Axis Aligned Bounding Box (AABB) collision detection and is implemented through the interfaces `Collided` and `Collider`.

 :computer: Add the correct interface to Hanny and the SwordFish.
 You do not yet need to implement the event handler, but for testing purposes you should add a `System.out.println("Collision!");`

 :arrow_forward: Start the game and test if the collision has been detected.
+To get more insight into these collisions, it is possible to run Yaeger with the commandline argument `--showBB`, which makes all bounding boxes visible.

 > You might have noticed that because Yaeger uses the Bounding Box to check for collisions, the collision detection
 > is not as accurate as you might like it to be.
 This can be solved by using the notion of a hit box, a shape that